Stephen Nolan: Editorial style criticism

 Nolan's editorial approach has attracted criticism regarding the balance and tone of his programming.
-Critics have argued that the amount of airtime given by Nolan to certain unionist contributors serves to stir division within Northern Ireland society.
-Questions have been raised about whether his show's approach is genuinely "hard-hitting" journalism or merely "hardline" in its editorial stance.
+Questions have been raised about whether Nolan's show's approach is genuinely "hard-hitting" journalism or merely "hardline" in its editorial stance.
 His television and radio shows have been accused of having a pro-Unionist bias and have been referred for impartiality/bias by Ofcom to the BBC.
 Nolan has defended himself against such claims.

 Misconduct allegations

 In 2023, Nolan was accused by multiple employees of "bullying and harassment", fostering a "siege mentality", and sending unsolicited sexually explicit images.
 He admitted to, and apologised for, the sending of a sexually explicit image.

 Allegations emerged regarding Nolan's workplace conduct.
 Reports indicated that Nolan was alleged to have exhibited bullying behaviour towards colleagues, with at least one former member of his team making a formal complaint of bullying against him.
-These allegations formed part of broader scrutiny regarding BBC presenter behaviour and workplace conduct standards.

 Sexually explicit images incident

-In 2023, it was revealed that Nolan had sent sexually explicit images to BBC colleagues in 2016.
+In 2023, it was reported that Nolan had sent sexually explicit images to BBC colleagues in 2016.
 The images were of Stephen Bear, a reality television personality who later appeared on Nolan's programme Nolan Live.
 Bear was subsequently convicted and sentenced to 21 months in prison for revenge porn and voyeurism in 2023.